it-at-m/refarch/docs/overview.md

 Following up is a description of the different components and a visualization of the connections between them.

 Most applications consist of an API gateway, a frontend (served by a webserver) and a backend component.
-Besides that there can be variations with web components or multiple frontends or backends.
+Besides that there can be cases where modular frontends through web components, multiple frontends or multiple backends are desired.

 ```mermaid
 flowchart LR